Croatia is a sailing utopia and gorgeous Croatian cities such as Pula make sailing even more appealing.

-While you’re here, you should probably also take the time to walk a mere five minutes from your boat rental in ACI Marina Pula, to the famous Pula Arena, an ancient Roman amphitheatre dating back to 27 BC.
-For dinner, you only need stroll down a street or two to realise you are spoilt for choice!
+While you’re here, you should probably also take the time to walk a mere five minutes from your boat rental in ACI Marina Pula, to the famous Pula Arena, an ancient Roman amphitheater dating back to 27 BC.
+For dinner, you only need to stroll down a street or two to realize you are spoilt for choice!
 Dobar tek!
-(That means bon appétit in Croatian!)
+(That means bon appétit in Croatian!).

 Day 2: The Brijuni Islands (5 nm)

 Brace yourself, as day two takes you to the Brijuni Islands, home to an extensive national park ready to dazzle you.
 Believe it or not, you can go on safari here, or alternatively choose to roam the beautiful landscape and visit various archaeological sites.
 Interested in The Byzantine castrum or seeing some Dinosaur footprints?
 No problem, you can find them here.
 For nature lovers, our recommendation would be The Brijuni Mediterranean garden and if you’re a car lover don’t forget to check out Tito’s Cadillac, or even ride it!

 Renting bikes in Croatia is very popular and even though these islands are not particularly large, you will see that you still need plenty of time on your bike to see everything!
 Visit St. Mary’s Church, one of the oldest churches in Croatia and go on safari in the island’s safari park!

 On day three, you have a good few hours to sail to island Unije.
 This tranquil island is less crowded and perfect for a peaceful retreat.
 Relish in the serenity here and if you fancy eating out, dine by the seafront.
 You can also pick up some freshly baked bread and breakfast delights at the bakery Bio Panem.